JaredAdamsWSU/CS223/README.md

 # CS223
-Compilation of my Sophomore year coding work.
+Compilation of my CS223 coding work.

 Each branch contains a seperate programming assignment.